Jarlotee/jarlotee.github.io/_posts/2016-01-16-the-journey-to-build-once-2.md

 By using git tags to signify our releases we have a starting point with our last version and can circumvent walking the entire tree to create the next SemVer.

-Using `match` with `git decribe` allows us to still utilize custom tags without interfearing with the build process.
+Using `match` with `git describe` allows us to utilize custom tags without interfering with the build process.

 ```powershell
 $CommitMessages = & git log --pretty=%s $RevisionRange